uos-EAST-labs/uos-EAST-labs/index.md

 Dorian also holds qualifications in ITIL and Prince 2 priding himself on his customer service skills.
 Previous to the University of Suffolk Dorian worked at Colchester Hospital training users in IT and providing support for their e-learning platform

-Dorian really enjoys computer games, and being cantankerous.
+Dorian really enjoys computer games, and being curious.

 ##### Matthew Brompton

 Graduating in 2021 with a degree in Cyber security, Matt has also held roles as an application tester, and full stack intern before deciding to stick with the School of East and assist Dorian in providing the best in computer science facility the East has to offer.

-Matt enjoys many things, including music, reading, and adventure sports - and avid archer from Sherwood - Matt's hero is Robin Hood.
+Matt enjoys many things, including music, reading, and adventure sports - and avid archer from Sherwood - Matt's hero is **RobinHood**.

 ### Come Study with US!!!